Posted by Gary on December 1, 2012

 2 Thessalonians 3:10 “For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either.”

 This past week McDonald’s held a hiring day on which they sought to fill 50,000 jobs throughout all fifty states.
-Throughout my lifetime I have heard a job at McDonald’s derided and have seen many people who were living off the government or others declare that they would not take a job flipping burgers at McDonald’s because it was beneath them.
+Throughout my lifetime I have heard a job at McDonald’s put down and have seen many people who were living off the government or others declare that they would not take a job flipping burgers at McDonald’s because it was beneath them.

 WAIT!
 There is more to read… read on »